 Where is Paliochori, Milos?

-Artemis Deluxe Rooms is well-situated in Paliochori, about 10km from the port in Adamantas, 7,6 km from Sarakiniko beach and 7,6 from the airport El.
+Artemis Deluxe Rooms is well-situated in Paliochori.
+It is about 10km from the port in Adamantas, 7,6 km from Sarakiniko Beach and 7,6 from the airport El.
 Venizelos.

-From Athens, it is a 30 minutes flight to Milos and a 3 to 4-hour ferry trip from Piraeus port.
+From Athens, it is a 30-minute flight to Milos and a 3 to 4-hour ferry trip from Piraeus port.